dotmpe/node-sitefile/doc/manual.rst

   /prefix/^: <router>:<pg>

 TODO: no prefixing tested yet.
-Also see `Router feature`_ docs.
+Also see `Route Feature`_ docs.

 Mapping exts: